liferay/apioarchitect.wedeploy.io/content/docs/reference/types.md

 * Serialization of your entities in all supported formats
 * Deserialization for creating/updating actions
-* Type documentation: Apio will track all your types and generate documentation in OpenAPI or Hydra.
+* Creation of type documentation: Apio tracks all your types and generates documentation in OpenAPI or Hydra.

 First, you must create an annotated interface that extends the `Identifier` interface parameterized with the type.
 This tells Apio which type class identifies the resource.
 In this example, the type is `Long`: